 Cap and Gown Pick Up

-Caps, gowns and information for all graduates will be distributed by the Registrar's Office (location TBD) on April 4.
+Caps, gowns, and information for all graduates will be distributed by the Registrar's Office (Stanton Conference Room) on April 5.
 After that, they can be picked up in the K-Dub Hub by May 4.
 A marching order will be distributed at graduation.

 Order Your Announcements